libyui/libyui/libyui-ncurses/doc/nctable-and-nctree.md

 Many of those methods are only stubs that do nothing, only propagating the event further to the next layer.
-But they are there in case they need to be extended because it's not at all easy to figure out what method to override in what class and how to make sure that it is actually called.
+But they are there in case they need to be extended.
+The reasoning is that xit's not at all easy to figure out what method to override in what class and how to make sure that it is actually called.
+So the infrastructure for this is now already in place for the NCTable / NCTree familiy, waiting to be used when necessary.

 # NCurses-Pkg